 If this is true, then perhaps these huge bones became the basis for the relatively common dragon stories that you see in very different, very diverse and completely isolated people groups around the world.
 Add to that the common belief in the ancient world that the ocean contained “monsters” (sailors reporting on whales etc.) and these might just be the enormous water and land creatures which Job was familiar with, and to which Behemoth and Leviathan refers.
 God of course, might have been referring to extinct beasts which Job had no knowledge of.
 Then the descriptions fit AND we aren’t committed to a model that Job coexisted with dinosaurs.
 But I assume that Job had to know what these creatures were, since it would make no sense for God to reference them if he didn’t.

 Am I letting that knowledge influence how I look at the text?
 Perhaps.
 But I think a fair reading does show that Behemoth and Leviathan transcend the size and power of any currently living animals we know (except maybe whales).
-And since all the other animals referenced are real animals (the ostrich, the horse) it makes no sense that Behemoth and Leviathan aren’t also real animals – IE these can’t be mythical creatures God invents to make a point.
+And since all the other animals referenced are real animals (the ostrich, the horse) it makes no sense that Behemoth and Leviathan aren’t also real animals.
+This rules out behemoth and leviathan being mythical creatures God invents just to make a point.